docarray/docarray/docs/fundamentals/documentarray/embedding.md

 i.e. filling `.embeddings`.

 Embeddings can be used to measure the relatedness of your data.
-Common cases include neural search, recommendation, clustering, outlier detection, deduplication etc.
+Common use cases include neural search, recommendation, clustering, outlier detection, deduplication, etc.

 Docarray provides an easy interface which allows you to encode your data with the {meth}`~docarray.array.mixins.embed.EmbedMixin.embed` method.